pingcap/docs/tidb-cloud/migrate-incremental-data-from-mysql.md

 ---
-title: Migrate Incremental Data from MySQL
+title: Migrate Incremental Data from MySQL-Compatible Databases
 summary: Learn how to migrate incremental data from MySQL to TiDB Cloud.
 ---

-# Migrate Incremental Data from MySQL
+# Migrate Incremental Data from MySQL-Compatible Databases

 This document describes how to migrate incremental data from MySQL to TiDB Cloud.
 You can perform the following steps to migrate incremental data from MySQL to TiDB Cloud.